rogeryeosgit/DevoProject/Notes.md

 - Excessive checkAuth used.
 Need to figure out best practices.

 - Perhaps have a way to input plans using csv

+- Automatically find images that suit tone of journal entries?

+- Analyze for keywords in the journals and give option to give summary automatically over timeframe?

+- Make a highlighting component that automatically quotes text and add highlighting while journalling.

+- Deletion of plans need to ask for confirmation

+- If logged in show write journal button on front page, if logged out show log in to write or something like that

+- Add number of characters in the thoughts box in the journal entry page